LeoonZHANG/libsg/README.md

 ## Idea

-C language is gradually being forgotten, how to make C programing easier?
+Development in C is inefficient, how to make C programing easier?

 1, Do not reinvent wheels, pack good wheels.